 - HTTPS support

 In our opinion is SiteGround one of the best hosting providers for WordPress, which is why we are also using Siteground as an example in this article.
 Why Siteground?
-You can find out in this detailed experience report.
+You can find out in this detailed field report.
 Regardless of whether you choose Siteground or another web hosting provider, you also have to decide on the type of web hosting.
-Many providers offer you options such as "shared hosting", VPS hosting "and more.
-Which is why we want to briefly explain the most important terms to you.
+Many providers give you choices like “shared hosting,” VPS hosting, and more.
+That's why we want to briefly explain the most important terms to you.

 Shared hosting is the most common model in web hosting comparison and is particularly suitable for beginners.
 Shared hosting is usually the cheapest variant of web hosting.
 Instead of having your own server for your website, you share the server for your website with other customers.
 In addition to the costs, you also share the performance and capacities of the server.